Execute a Free Missouri Warrant Search (Wanted Person Lookup)

 Office Hours: 7:30 AM to 5:00 PM, Monday – Friday (excluding holidays)

-Jackson County: The Jackson County Sheriff’s Office provides an online public record request portal that citizens may utilize to obtain warrant information.6 Another option is contacting the Sheriff’s Office Warrant Division, address and contact information is provided below.
+Jackson County: The sheriff’s office provides an online public record request portal that citizens may utilize to obtain Jackson County warrant information.6 Another option is contacting the Sheriff’s Office Warrant Division, address and contact information is provided below.

 Jackson County Warrant Division